Luke Molyneux: Hartlepool United

 Following his release by Sunderland, Molyneux signed permanently for Hartlepool permanently on 12 June 2019.
 Unfortunately for Molyneux, his first full season with the club was cut short after suffering an ankle injury during a pre-season friendly at York City.
 On 1 January 2020, Molyneux made his return from injury as a late substitute in a 1–0 defeat against Harrogate Town.
 On 8 February 2020, Molyneux made his first start of 2019–20 season as he scored and assisted in Hartlepool's 2–0 victory over Aldershot Town.

 In October 2020, Molyneux contracted COVID-19, forcing him to miss the opening fixtures of the 2020–21 season.
 In the 2021 National League play-off final, Molyneux was a late substitute in extra time against Torquay United.
 In the resulting penalty shoot-out, he scored Hartlepool's fifth penalty as Hartlepool were promoted back to League Two.

 On 20 July 2021, Molyneux signed a contract extension with Hartlepool.
 On 25 September 2021, Molyneux scored his first Football League goal in a 1–1 draw with Exeter City.
 On 25 January 2022, Molyneux scored the equaliser against Charlton Athletic three minutes after coming off the bench as Hartlepool progressed to the semi-finals of the EFL Trophy.
 He also scored in the resulting penalty shoot-out.
 This performance earned him player of the round for the quarter-finals.

 Molyneux picked up three awards at Hartlepool's 2021–22 Awards ceremony.
 He won the Players' and Fans' Player of the Year Award, along with the Goal of the Season Award for his long range strike in a 2–1 win against Harrogate Town.
 On 21 June 2022, it was announced that Molyneux had turned down the offer of a new contract and would be leaving the club.
 He left for Doncaster Rovers.

 Doncaster Rovers

 On 21 June 2022, the same day as his impending departure from Hartlepool was announced, Molyneux agreed to join recently relegated League Two club Doncaster Rovers on a two-year deal.
 Molyneux later revealed that he had been in talks with League One sides Milton Keynes Dons and Bristol Rovers in the weeks prior to him joining Doncaster.
 In February 2023, Molyneux scored a brace in a 2–0 victory at Swindon Town, his first goals for the club.
-On 28 May 2024, the club announced he had signed a new three-year deal.